Solving chess: Endgame tablebases

 Endgame tablebases are computerized databases that contain precalculated exhaustive analyses of positions with small numbers of pieces remaining on the board.
 Tablebases have solved chess to a limited degree, determining perfect play in a number of endgames, including all non-trivial endgames with no more than seven pieces or pawns (including the two kings).

 One consequence of developing the seven-piece endgame tablebase is that many interesting theoretical chess endings have been found.
 The longest seven-piece example is a mate-in-549 position discovered in the Lomonosov tablebase by Guy Haworth, ignoring the 50-move rule.
 Such a position is beyond the ability of any human to solve, and no chess engine plays it correctly, either, without access to the tablebase, which initially (in 2014) required 140 TB of storage space and the use of a supercomputer but was later reduced down to 18.4 TB through the Syzygy tablebase.
-As of January 2023, the longest known forced mating sequence for the eight-piece tablebase (also ignoring the 50-move rule) was 584 moves.
+Such endgames are sometimes distinguished between DTM (moves to mate) and DTZ (moves to zero ply or a reset of the 50 move rule).
+As of January 2023, the longest known forced winning sequence for the eight-piece tablebase (also ignoring the 50-move rule) was 584 moves.
 This was discovered in mid-2022 by Marc Bourzutschky.
 The eight-piece tablebase is currently incomplete, though, so it is not guaranteed that this is the absolute limit for the eight-piece tablebase.